 Tens of thousands rally in Europe, demanding justice over Israel’s Gaza war

-Solidarity demonstrations with Palestinians come as the death toll from Israel’s war on Gaza crosses 70,000.
+Solidarity demonstrations with Palestinians come as the death toll from Israel’s war on Gaza passes 70,000.

 Tens of thousands of people have marched in cities across Europe, denouncing Israel’s genocidal war on Gaza and demanding tougher global action against its continued and deadly violations of a United States-brokered ceasefire.